attila-lendvai/maru/README.md

   - Introduce a simplified language that drops some langauge features, e.g. remove *forms* and the *expand* protocol.
 Make sure that this language can bootstrap itself off of C99.
-Then reintroduce *forms* and *expand* by using this simplified Maru as the implementation language.
+Then reintroduce *forms* and *expand* by using this simplified Maru as the bootstrap host.

   - Understand and incorporate François René Rideau's model of [First Class Implementations: Climbing up the Semantic Tower](https://www.youtube.com/watch?v=fH51qhI3hq0),